zeon-studio/hugoplate/content/english/technical-editing/_index.md

 - Your deadline if you already have one.

 - Whether your pattern has already been test knitted or not.
-(See FAQ for more on this.)

 - Whether there are parts of your pattern I should pay extra attention to, or if there are any parts I shouldn't bother with (e.g. if the pattern has a chart, and you exported the written instructions from Stitchmastery, they likely won't need to be checked).